-Another justifiably popular big fish that’s been by turns revered, criticised and reissued since its first publication in 1985.
-Journalist Stephen Davis travelled through America with Led Zeppelin for two weeks in 1975, as their tour there was kicking off.
+Another justifiably popular big fish that’s been by turns revered, criticised and reissued since it was first published in 1985.
+Journalist Stephen Davis travelled through America with Led Zeppelin for two weeks in 1975, as their US tour was kicking off.

 For better or worse, his chief source for this unauthorised biography was Richard Cole, Zeppelin’s sometime tour manager/roadie.
 On the one hand, the band have publicly refuted its accuracy.
 On the other hand, its juicy, funny, shocking stories have been poured over greedily by thousands.View Deal